RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 ### Graphics Engine Tweaking
 Allow users to adjust simple settings like:
 - Texture filtering, mirroring, or repeating behavior
-- Animation system adjustments, tweak the max bone influences per vertex fROM 1-4
+- Animation system adjustments, tweak the max bone influences per vertex from 1-4
 - Winding order of triangles, backface culling
 ### Animation Blending
 Support blending for animations between 2 (or N) number of states.
 If [[#3D Data Access in Code]] is done, it may be possible to omit this entirely and leave it up to the user to handle themselves.
 ### Support for Multiple Viewport or Cameras
-Add functionality to render multiple scenes fROM different views, such as for split screen multiplayer.
+Add functionality to render multiple scenes from different views, such as for split screen multiplayer.
 ### Custom Shaders
 Expose the shaders out to developers to allow them to write their own shaders for custom effects.
 ### Performance Oriented API Additions